romulloferreira/WebScraping_Twitter/README.md

 ## Project Motivation<a name="motivation"></a>

-Simple scripts for Twitter data collection with Tweepy in Python
+Simple scripts for Twitter data collection with Tweepy in Python.

 ## File Descriptions<a name="files"></a>